CDC Warning: ‘Say No To Raw Cookie Dough’

-(CBS Local/ CBS Baltimore)– Making cookies this holiday season?
+(CBS Local/ CBS Baltimore) – Are cookies on the menu for your family this holiday season?
+Take note!
 Officials are warning people not to eat the raw cookie dough.

 In 2016, an e. coli outbreak linked to raw cookie dough sickened 63 people, the CDC reports.